 Simply write a few statements about the real estate that you’re trying to advertise.
 But truth be told, so many people get the property description wrong.

 What’s the purpose of a property description?

 A property description is the written portion of a real estate listing that describes the real estate for sale or lease.

-Nowadays, the majority of buyers begin their property search online, so real estate descriptions are often the only chance you’ll have to sway buyers and sellers.
+Nowadays, most buyers begin their property search online.
+Therefore, real estate descriptions are your best chance to sway buyers and sellers.